kasrasadeghi/idb/docs/reports/technical-report-2.md

 # Technical Report
 Kasra Sadeghi, Ben Yang, Todd Schriber, Avilash Rath

+## Introduction

+### Motivation

+We want to create a site full of information on the global game, League of Legends.
+The developers play the game and are somewhat passionate about it.

+### Use Cases and API

+The website is primarily designed for information gathering with a simple to use API.
+The original League of Legends API from Riot Games uses an arbitrary `id` value in the API methods.
+It would be something like `/api/champions/123`.
+Our API is more user friendly as we use the name instead, so it looks like `/api/champions/Zyra`.
+We predict the majority of people using the website will be League of Legends players and fans.
+This implies that they know something about the game.

+The API is primarily a set of GET methods.
+For every model, you can get every row in the database in a JSON file.
+You can also specify an individual row if you want, like how we did above with Zyra.

+## Tools Overview

+### AWS

+AWS hosts our web server and our database.

+### Apiary

+Apiary gives us and the future users of our API a clean, easy-to-read document of our API calls.

+### Bootstrap

+Bootstrap gives us a starter template for a potentially attractive website.

+### Namecheap

+We got `leaguedb.me` through this thing.

+### Plan it Poker

+This is a group oriented piece of technology.
+We come up with stories that a user would want.
+We vote on those stories to see how long each would take or how hard each one is.
+Then, we implement the stories.
+When we finish the implementation, we repeat the cycle and refine our estimates through this method.

+### PostgreSQL

+This is the database we use.
+It is SQL based and we interact with it through the next software.

+### SQLALchemy

+The object relational model that allows us to talk about databases like they are Python objects and classes.

+### React

+The majority of the front end of our website.
+This allows for efficient rendering of our templates, since it only loads changes.

+### Slack

+We communicate through this thing.
+This allows us to focus on work.
+If our primary communication tool were Facebook messenger, we would be distracted all the time.

+### Trello

+We also communicate through this thing.
+Except Trello allows us to have an issue tracker.
+We put our stories on here and each developer chooses some stories to work on.
+This is how we prevent two people from working on the same thing without realizing that they are.

 ## Bootstrap (GUI setup)

 ### Installation

 Click on the "Get Bootstrap" button from the [above](http://getbootstrap.com/getting-started/#download) page in order to get